GWLab-UML/Protocols/Oyster_maintenance/Shell Processing Protocol.md

 	- If saving the tissue place that into a different bag and have a label to keep track of what the tissue is and the date.
 2. Once cleaned, they can be placed on a tray with a bench pad to keep them dry.
 When they are placed on the tray, you can continue patting them dry as best as possible.
 	- You need them as dry as possible so the camera won't pick up on the glare of the water and make a shadow that could be mistaken for a mud blister.
 3. Once cleaned, they can be placed on a tray with a bench pad to keep them dry.
-When they are placed on the tray, you can continue patting them dry as best as possible.
+When they are placed on the tray, you can continue patting them dry as best as possible.-
-		You need them as dry as possible so the camera won't pick up on the glare of the water and make a shadow that could be mistaken for a mud blister.
+	1. You need them as dry as possible so the camera won't pick up on the glare of the water and make a shadow that could be mistaken for a mud blister.

 Setup of Camera: